NVIDIA/Fuser/doc/dev/tma.md

 Note that the number of IterDomains selected as box in a slice can be arbitrary.
 It can be as small as 0 IterDomains, or as large as the entire slice.
 When 0 IterDomains are selected as box, the box size is implicitly one.
-When the entire slice is selected as box, the tensor only have one box on that dimension.
+When the entire slice is selected as box, the tensor only have one box on that dimension, and the size of the box equals the size of that dimension.

 We can use both styles of box defining at the same time in the same tensor.
 For example, in Figure 5 below: